The time I dreaded has come; we had to look for a new veterinarian.

 The veterinarian we were interested in was also trained in acupuncture by Chi Institute.
 So for her, I had some further specific questions:

 - Besides acupuncture, do you use nutritional therapy and herbal therapy?

 - How long have you been practicing acupuncture on dogs?

-- How do you feel about raw or home-cooked diets?
+- What is your opinion on raw or home-cooked diets?

 - How many canine patients have you treated?

-Our vet is already used to me but for them, the level of my involvement might be a bit of a shock.
+I had to hope they weren’t going to run for their lives when they saw all my questions.
+Our vet was already used to me, but for them, the level of my involvement could have been a bit of a shock.

-The other thing is what I’ll do if only some of the answers will be satisfactory.
-I do have priorities but most of the things on the list are very important to me.
+The other consideration was what I’d do if only some of the answers weren’t satisfactory.
+I had priorities, but most of the items on the list were very important to me.

 On the other hand, just them answering (or not) all of those questions would say something about them too.

-Of course, then we’ll visit personally and whether our dogs approve or not is also important.
+Of course, we followed by personal visit, and whether our dogs approve or not is also important.
 And we’ll keep a lifeline to our present vet active.
 So wish us luck.